AI-vidence/antakia/docs/examples/california2.md

 This is a very simple example : since our California housing dataset `X` has 8 variables, we would need to display an 8-dimension space !
 Of course it's not feasible : a human can only understand 2D ond 3D representations.

 Hence the idea of **dimensionality reduction**.
-Various techniques can project a N-dimension space in 2 dimensions.
+Various techniques can project a N-dimension space in 2 or 3 dimensions.
 Some are illustrated below :

 ![](../img/dim_reduc.png)